rohit-ambre/superduperdb-website/pitch.md

 ## Current solutions highly limit and hamper development and deployment of AI

 - Huge operational and infrastructure overhead from injestion to deployment
-- Not ready for the latest AI advances
+- Not ready for the latest AI advances since models and data can't talk directly to each other
-- No efficient interoperability between data and models

 ---